 Regardless, the Altarpiece remains a sterling example of a polyptych, or hinged, multi-panelled painting: as the folding Altarpiece is opened, it reveals additional subjects and narratives to its audience.

-The van Eyck altarpiece consists of twenty four panels of varying sizes and shapes aligned in two rows; twelve panels are visible with the Ghent Altarpiece open, and twelve when closed.
+The van Eyck altarpiece consists of twenty four panels of varying sizes and shapes aligned in two rows; twelve panels are visible with the Altarpiece open, and twelve when closed.

 Hubert van Eyck and Jan van Eyck.
 Completed 1432.
 Tempera and oil on wood, 11'6" by 15'1".
 Cathedral of St. Bavo, Ghent.